n3wt0n/HKOSCon2020/NetCoreWebApp/README.md

 # DotNet Core App

-To show CI for .Net Core
+I use this app to show CI with Actions for .Net Core